Hiking in Tenerife: Climbing the majestic volcano Teide

 It’s possible to hike Mount Teide to the top starting from a couple of different places.
 The most common route, however, is Montaña Blanca.
 It begins with an almost flat wide road that turns into a steep tight path.

 It takes about 4 hours, excluding breaks, to go from the parking area to the Altavista Refuge at 3.270 metres.
-The altitude difference between the two points reaches already 1000 metres.
-With another 1.5 km walk you can get to La Rambleta, where the viewpoint La Fortaleza is, at 3.536m, close to the upper station of the cable car.
+After another 1.5 km walk, you can get to the viewpoint La Fortaleza just next to the upper cacle car station, at 3.536m.
 This second part of the hike can be done in about one hour, it’s less steep but not any easier.

 "Teide's eggs" and sunrise over Gran Canaria